eloquent/phony/doc/index.md

 [special cases for the "equal to" matcher]: #special-cases-for-the-equal-to-matcher
 [spies]: #spies
 [spying on an existing callable]: #spying-on-an-existing-callable
+[spying on traversables that implement array-like interfaces]: #spying-on-traversables-that-implement-array-like-interfaces
 [standalone usage]: #standalone-usage
 [standard verification]: #standard-verification
 [static mocks]: #static-mocks